Yevhen-Tkachenko-1/GitHub-Copilot-for-Java-Demo/README.md

 ![image](resources/Key-Map.PNG)

-## Java Demo

-1. We provide some context for Copilot by creating package `utils` and class named `MathUtils`.
+1. Working from scratch, let's provide some context for Copilot by creating package `utils` and class named `MathUtils`.
    Just by start typing `public` keyword, Copilot suggests to create method `add` with two parameters:

    ![](resources/Add-Method.PNG)